neural-data-science/NESC_3505/syllabus_2020f.md

 Due dates for all assessment and evaluation components will be posted on Teams.

 ## Formative Assessments
 Formative assessments are designed to support you in improving your performance in the class, through self-assessment, peer assessment, and instructor feedback.
 These are designed to require little time to complete.
-They contribute a smaller proportion of your grade than evaluations (10%), but collectively can make a significant difference in your grade.
+They contribute a smaller proportion of your grade than evaluations (approximately 20%), but collectively can make a significant difference in your grade.

-### Online Lessons/Prtactice - DataCamp
+### Online Lessons
-Registered students are provided with free access to the DataCamp massive online learning community.
-DataCamp lessons are assigned in the schedule to align with the course content.
-They are meant to reinforce the textbook/lecture material, and provide opportunities to practice coding with immediate feedback.

-Grading for DataCamp lessons is based on XP assigned by the DataCamp platform.
-You earn XP incrementally by completing lessons, so if you complete part of a lesson you get part of the total XP.
-Your DataCamp work is graded pass/fail on the basis of how many XP you earn (see grading table below for details).
+Online lessons are to be completed prior to class time.
+Deadlines are provided online.
+Each lesson is graded on a pass/fail basis, based on whether you complete the lesson or not.
 Lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
-However, not completing lessons by the posted due dates will leave you less prepared for future classes and assignments.
+However, not completing lessons by the posted due dates will leave you unprepared for future classes and assignments.
 No points for lessons will be granted after the last day of class.

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
-This type of self-reflection has been empirically demonstrated to improve learning outcomes.
-It's also an incredibly useful way for the instructor to keep in touch with every student, and recognize both individual and common areas where people are struggling.
-Each self-assessment should be 150-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
+Each should be 250-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.

-These are assigned and submitted via Teams.
+### Demo Peer Assessments
+You will provide a constructive review of demos produced by other students in the class.
+This will be done using a rubric with four components: quality of presentation, quality of work, relevance/usefulness of topic, and creativity.
+You will also have the option to provide specific, written feedback if you wish.
+The aim of these assessments is to help your fellow students make better demos (which will in turn benefit you and the rest of the class).
+Peer assessments are due within 1 week of the demo's being posted (so, 1 week after the demo day that it's submitted for). **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
+Since your feedback is intended to help improve the quality of demos, it's not useful if it's not timely.

+### Portfolio Peer Assessment
+You will provide constructive reviews of other students' first-draft portfolios.
+This has two purposes.
+One is to get feedback from classmates on your work.
+The other is for you to get a sense of how other people developed their portfolio, which may provide you with inspiration for your final version.
+Grading will be according to a rubric with five components: quantity of samples; breadth; quality of work; quality of presentation; and organization.
+The peer assessments you receive will not affect your portfolio grade, but are meant only as constructive feedback for you.

 ### Meet 'n Greets
-You will earn bonus points by participating in short (5-10 min) one-on-one meetings with other class members.
-These are scheduled by students at your mutual convenience, and can take the form of an online video/audio chat or in-person meeting.
+You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
+These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
+To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
-If a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

 Meet 'n greets should ideally occur early in the course.
 Three of these are required, and an additional three can be done for bonus points.
-The required meet 'n greets should be completed by the end of the first month of class.
+The required meet 'n greets should be completed by the end of the second week of class (7 week summer course), or by the end of the first month of class (12 week course).

 ## Summative Evaluations
-Summative evaluations comprise the majority of your final grade (approximately 90%).
+Summative evaluations comprise the majority of your final grade (approximately 80%).
 All summative evaluations are graded.
-Because 10% of your final grade (the formative assessments) are "easy" pass/fail points, and an additional 10% is available in bonus points, you can expect that grading of the summative evaluations will be quite strict.
+Because 20% of your final grade (the formative assessments) are "easy" pass/fail points, you can expect that grading of the summative evaluations will be quite strict.

 For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.